Carlos-M-A/notes/python/python.md

     xfile.write('hello world')
 ```

-'with' is normally used in this 2 contexts (not common in other uses):
+`with` is normally used in this 2 contexts (not common in other uses):
 1. When working with unmanaged resources (like file streams, database CRUD processes, etc)
 2. When testing with 'pytest' library, to ckeck if a exception was raised